 In this Division —

+child means —

+(a) in relation to a protection application or other application under this Division — the child to whom the application relates; or

-child, in relation to a protection order, means the child in respect of whom the order was made;
+(b) in relation to a protection order — the child to whom the order relates;

-enduring parental carer means the person or persons given parental responsibility for a child under a protection order (enduring parental responsibility);

 parent, in relation to a child who is the subject of a protection order other than a protection order (supervision), includes any person who would have had parental responsibility for the child if the order had not been made;

-party to the initial proceedings, in relation to a protection order, means a person who was a party to the protection proceedings in which the order was made.
+party to the initial proceedings, in relation to a protection order, means a person who was a party to the protection proceedings in which the order was made;

+special guardian means the individual who is given, or the 2 individuals who are jointly given, parental responsibility for a child under a protection order (special guardianship).

+[Section 42 amended by No. 49 of 2010 s.
+25.]

 43. Protection order

 A reference in this Part to a protection order is a reference to any of the following types of order —